3rd February 2020

-In 2010 at the Mobile World Congress Google CEO Eric Schmidt announced that moving forward, web designers should put mobile first.
+In 2010 at the Mobile World Congress Google CEO Eric Schmidt announced that moving forward, web designers should put mobile-first.
 In the last decade, mobile phones have become an integral part of our lives.
-It is exceptionally uncommon to meet anyone who doesn’t own a mobile phone or even smartphone at that.
+It is exceptionally uncommon to meet anyone who doesn’t own a mobile phone or even a smartphone at that.
 This rise in the use of smartphones means the way people access the internet has also evolved away from just desktops, in 2018 alone 52.2% of all global web traffic was via mobile phones.

 Designers can no longer get away with designing for desktop users only and must learn to adapt.
 So what is mobile-first design and why does it benefit anyway?